 Thailand is famous for its picture perfect islands but when most people talk about these islands they are referring to the ones in the southern east gulf of Thailand – Ko Samui, Ko Phangan and Ko Tao – probably the most famous islands of Thailand.
-However there are more islands in the south of Thailand than just those three, try the west coast or better known as the Andaman Coast…
+However, there are more islands in the south of Thailand than just those three, try the west coast or better known as the Andaman Coast…

 During my time in Thailand I had to make a choice of which side of islands I went to; I was visiting during rainy season so spent much time researching if the ferries would be running and what I could expect during the rainy season.
-The rainy season on the gulf side was during a different time than the west; however I would get great weather whatever happened.
+The rainy season on the gulf side was during a different time than the west; however I wouldn’t get great weather whatever happened.
 With this in mind and the fact a flight to Singapore was cheaper from Phuket than anywhere else, I made the very hard decision not to visit the three most famous islands of Thailand.
 Instead I headed for the west coast (the Andaman Coast) in search of some relaxation, to finally try a bucket and snap those picture perfect beaches.

 Along the Andaman Coast you can explore Ko Phi Phi, Ko Lanta, Phuket Town, Patong, Krabi Town, Ao Nang, Railay, Khao Lak and much, much more.
 I didn’t get to all of these as I only had 10 days – another reason I didn’t want to try and explore both sides of southern Thailand’s islands.
 Here is where I visited during my 10 days, where I stayed, what I ate and my general thoughts.